jarad/MWBDSSworkshop/README.md

 If you are using Linux, then I trust you know what you are doing.
 You can install R in this fashion or you can use a package manager.

-## Install RStudio
+## Install RStudio (may require administrator privileges)

 The installation of RStudio is optional, but highly recommended.
-It just provides a different interface to R, but has [projects](https://support.rstudio.com/hc/en-us/articles/200526207-Using-Projects) which help to quickly switch between (oddly enough) projects.
+It provides an improved interface to R, but has [projects](https://support.rstudio.com/hc/en-us/articles/200526207-Using-Projects) which help to quickly switch between (oddly enough) projects.
 Go to <http://www.rstudio.com/products/rstudio/download/> and choose the correct platform under **Installers for ALL Platforms**.
 Install like any other program.

-## Install the ISDSWorkshop R package
+## Install the ISDSWorkshop R package (should not require administrator privileges)

 Start RStudio (or R GUI if you did not install RStudio).
 At the command prompt (`>`) in the Console window of R, copy-paste the following code.
 This will download and install a number of packages that we will need and create vignettes (this could take a while).